 1- Year Foundation Course in Homeopathy

 September 2021 is fully booked.
 If you are interested please apply to be put on the waiting list.
-Try the Home Prescriber’s Certificate meanwhile and get ready to book your place early for 2021
+Try the Home Prescriber’s Certificate meanwhile and get ready to book your place early for 2022

 Start Your Journey To Becoming A Professional Homeopath or Learn a Valuable, Life-Changing Skill to Help Support the Health of Your Loved Ones.

 The demand for Professionally Trained Homeopaths is growing.
 More and more people are looking for natural alternatives to healthcare and general well being.
 The Irish School of Homeopathy has been training professional Homeopaths for over 30 years and is one of the longest established providers of Homeopathic training worldwide.

 Our 1-Year Foundation Course is designed as a comprehensive Homeopathy training course, suitable for those who have a deep and keen interest in holistic health.
 The course is ideal for anyone looking for more in-depth information and practical skills in the use of Homeopathy, for themselves and their families.

 *** PLEASE NOTE *** Classes are usually held in Cork & Dublin, however due to the current global situation, classes will be held via Zoom until COVID-19 regulations change to allow us to return to normal.
 See more information below.

 Our 1-Year Foundation Course in Homeopathy is a detailed and structured course, with an extensive syllabus designed to give you all the information and skills you need to confidently use Homeopathy in a range of circumstances.

 While our 1-Year Foundation course is a stand-alone course, it is essentially the first year of our